• Skip to main content

 You can freeze breast milk in glass bottles, plastic bottles or breastmilk storage bags.
 The first thing you should do is label the bottle or bag with the date and how many ounces there are.

-If you are planning on sending this milk to a day care or with a family member it would be a good idea to also write baby’s name on it as well.
+If you are planning on sending this milk to daycare or with a family member it would be a good idea to also write the baby’s name on it as well.

 Once frozen milk has been thawed do not freeze it again.